Shelley, Essex: History

 Until the Second World War Shelley was chiefly a rural parish.
-However, a small program of council house and prefabricated bungalow building was started before the War on Moreton Road at the south by the then Ongar Rural District Council, which, between 1945 and 1953, planned and developed further housing infill of the southern part of Shelley, between Moreton Road and the A414, of approximately 450 houses, with shops, a community hall and Shelley primary school.
+However, a small programme of council house and prefabricated bungalow building was started before the war on Moreton Road at the south by the then Ongar Rural District Council, which, between 1945 and 1953, planned and developed further housing on the southern part of Shelley, between Moreton Road and the A414, of approximately 450 houses, with shops, a community hall and Shelley primary school.

-In 1965 Shelley civil parish was abolished and absorbed, with Chipping Ongar, Marden Ash and Greensted, into the new Ongar civil parish, governed by its own Ongar Town Council.
-In 1974 Ongar civil parish with its town council, which was previously within Epping and Ongar Rural District, was transferred to the new Epping Forest District of Essex.
+By the 1960s the built up area of Chipping Ongar had spread beyond its parish boundaries in several directions, including at Marden Ash to the south, Greensted to the west and the new housing estate in Shelley parish to the north.
+In 1965 the parishes of Chipping Ongar, Greensted and Shelley were abolished and replaced with a new civil parish called Ongar, which also took in the Marden Ash area from High Ongar parish.
+At the 1961 census (the last before the abolition of the civil parish), Shelley had a population of 2,090, having grown significantly from the 519 people it had in 1951, reflecting the growth of the suburban development on the edge of Chipping Ongar.

+The new Ongar parish formed part of Epping and Ongar Rural District from 1965 until 1974 when it became part of the larger Epping Forest District.
+In 2006, Ongar Parish Council declared the parish to be a town, allowing it to take the name Ongar Town Council.

 In 2013 a planning application was presented to Epping Forest District Council and Ongar Town Council by Fyfield Joint Venture, an organization based within Fyfield Business and Research Park which is privately operated by the real estate company Fyfield Business And Research Park Ltd. The proposal was to develop the Park with the addition of 105 homes and shops, an enlarged café, recreational facilities, 140 m2 of new retail space, increased parking, and a new access roundabout, partly on the green belt.
 Ongar Town Council wrote to Eric Pickles, the then Secretary of State for Housing, Communities and Local Government, over lack of public consultation and safety concerns.
 A revised plan was presented by Fyfield Joint Venture in 2015.